The Exact WKB analysis for asymmetric scalar preheating: The EWKB for the higher-order differential equations

-Let us extend the EWKB analysis of the previous section to the third-order ordinary differential equation.
-We consider a model given by Berk, Nevis and Roberts(NBR)\cite{NBR}, which is defined by
+Let us extend the EWKB analysis and the formulation of the previous section to the third-order ordinary differential equation.
+We consider the model given by Berk, Nevis, and Roberts(NBR)\cite{NBR}, which is defined by

 where $\eta\equiv\hbar^{-1}$ is a large parameter for the WKB expansion. $S_{-1}$ obeys the equation given by

 which has solutions